Flights cancelled as several airports shut amid Cyclone Alfred warnings

 Damaging winds of 120kmph are already hitting Coolangatta and Ballina while gusts up to 155kmph could hit coastal areas as far south as Cape Byron from Thursday afternoon.

-Virgin Australia said it is suspending its flights to and from Ballina Byron Bay until Friday 7 March, while Jetstar and Qantas said they had ceased operations at the airport until at least midnight on Thursday.
+Virgin Australia, Jetstar and Qantas said they are suspending flights to and from Ballina Byron Bay until at least Sunday morning local time.

 Virgin Australia told its passengers that it has made other schedule changes as a result of the cyclone.